-One of the central premises of Periodontics, Orthodontics, and Implants is a solid understanding of bone physiology.
+One of the central premises of Periodontics, Orthodontics and Implants is a solid understanding of bone physiology.
 Most people think bone is like cement or like a rock.
 It is not.
-Bone is a living tissue that is always tearing itself down and building itself up to be brand new.
+Bone is a living tissue that is always tearing itself down and building itself up brand new.

-Another premise as it relates to implants is “No bone, no implant” meaning if there insufficient bone you cannot place an implant.
-Using knowledge of bone physiology we can re-grow bone anywhere it has been lost.
-Once the bone graft has been placed, the patient’s body will tear down the bone graft and replace it with all-natural bone.
+Another premise as it relates to implants is “No bone, no implant” meaning if there is insufficient bone you cannot place an implant.
+Using knowledge of bone physiology we can re-grow bone where it has been lost.
+Once the bone graft has been placed, the patient’s body will tear down the bone graft and replace it with all natural bone.

 There are four main types of bone grafting that take place around implants: